 6 Religious Trauma Examples [According to a Therapist]

-As a mental health professional, I have a passion for helping individuals navigate the complexities of life transitions, gender identity and exploration, and the impacts of religious trauma.
-With my own lived experience on this topic and years of experience in mental health, particularly in supporting LGBTQ+ communities and those grappling with religious trauma, I’ve seen firsthand the profound effects that a toxic religious environment can have on one's mental and emotional well-being.
+As mental health professionals, we have a passion for helping individuals navigate the complexities of life transitions, gender identity and exploration, and the impacts of religious trauma.
+With lived experience in this space and years of work in mental health, particularly in supporting LGBTQ+ communities and those grappling with religious trauma, we’ve seen firsthand the profound effects that a toxic religious environment can have on someone’s mental and emotional well-being.

 What is religious trauma?